VetCostCalc

 Common Questions

-How much does a vet blood test cost?
+How much does a dog blood panel cost in 2026?

-What does a vet blood test check for?
+What does a vet blood test check for in dogs?

-A basic panel checks red and white blood cell counts, platelets, and blood chemistry including kidney function (BUN, creatinine), liver enzymes (ALT, ALP), blood glucose, protein levels, and electrolytes.
-A comprehensive panel adds thyroid function (T4), pancreatic enzymes (lipase, amylase), and additional liver markers.
-Together these give a broad picture of organ function and systemic health.
+A CBC checks red blood cells (anemia), white blood cells (infection, immune disorders), and platelets (clotting).
+A chemistry panel checks kidney function (BUN, creatinine), liver enzymes (ALT, ALP, AST), blood glucose, protein, electrolytes, and more.
+A comprehensive panel adds thyroid (T4), pancreatic enzymes (lipase, amylase), and additional liver markers.
+Together they give a broad picture of organ function and systemic health.

 Build a complete estimate for your pet's vet visit.